 Screen on the Green

-From the Audrey Hepburn classic How to Steal a Million to Woody Allen’s charming Midnight in Paris, take a trip into the art world as you sit under the stars on the Botanical Lawn (east of the Museum) in beautiful Balboa Park.
-Grab a picnic, a blanket, and a few friends and enjoy a selection of films whose themes take inspiration from the Museum’s permanent collection, celebrating the recent completion of a large-scale reinstallation of these galleries.
+Take a trip into the art world as you sit under the stars on the Botanical Lawn (east of the Museum) in beautiful Balboa Park.
+Grab a picnic, a blanket, and a few friends and enjoy a selection of films whose themes take inspiration from the Museum’s permanent collection.

 Please note alcoholic beverages are allowed in Balboa Park until 8:00 p.m.
 Pets are allowed on the lawn.
 Screen on the Green aims to complement and enhance the enjoyment and understanding of visual art through film and other art forms.